KevinChuaKw/sctp01-mySQL/readme.md

 SQL has 3 components

-DDL - Data Defination Language (what allows you to create) DML - Data Manulipulate Language (CUD in CRUD)
-DQL - Data Query Language (R in CRUD)
+DDL - Data Defination Language (what allows you to create) [To create table / alter table / drop table] DML - Data Manulipulate Language (CUD in CRUD) [Insert data into / update name / delete from <table> where <criteria>] DQL - Data Query Language (R in CRUD) [Select command]

 Must start from gidpod for the database to be intact